hiepph/chip8-emu/readme.md

 + [Building a CHIP-8 Emulator
   [C++]](https://austinmorlan.com/posts/chip8_emulator/): The author
-  explain well the architecture and have a clear implementation in C++.
+  explains well the architecture and has a clear implementation in C++.
 You can consider mine is a re-implementation in C.

 + [SDL2 Game
   Tutorials](https://www.parallelrealities.co.uk/tutorials/#shooter):
   I used some of SDL2's examples here.

+## Why

+I decided to do some fun side projects while learning C at the university.
+I needed something hardcore and related to system programming.
+That's when my passion for video games started to speak out loud!
+And Chip8 is a good start.